rogerscuall/crispy-enigma/README.md

   - Download the repo: `git clone https://github.com/rogerscuall/crispy-enigma.git`.
   - Move to the repo: `cd crispy-enigma`.
   - Create the binary: `go build -o crispy-enigma`.
+- Use the docker image: `docker pull rogerscuall/crispy-enigma`.
+- Download the binary from the releases.

 ## AVD CVP Compare